kohlglenn/CPSC455/README.md

-# Insert Cool Website Name
+# Go2EAT

 Team PHP: Hilarious Programmers

 ## Project Description

-A crowdsourced (friendsourced) restaurant finder: Put a group of friends in a lobby together and have them vote yes/no on restuarants within X km.
-At the end, show the list that everyone voted yes on (or use some other metrics to determine a single winner).
+Have you ever been out with a group of friends, and nobody can confidently decide a place to eat for everyone?
+Introducing a crowdsourced (friendsourced) restaurant finder: Put a group of friends in a lobby together and have them vote on restaurants within the vicinity.
+Based on the votes, a restaurant will be selected, and now everyone can finally eat!

 **Who is it for?**: Friends who want to go out to eat but do not know where.